Softpanorama

 @array = ('1','2')

-$i= $#array # $i now equals 1 not 2 because it is the index of the lst element.
+$i= $#array # $i now equals 1 not 2 because it is the index of the last element.

-Again I would like to remind that scalar(@array) function provide the number of elements in the array, but prefix $# ( you can consider it to be a function) provides with the index of the last element.
+Again I would like to remind that scalar(@array) function provide the number of slots (not necessary existing elements) in the array, and prefix $# ( you can consider it to be a function) provides the index of the last element.
 For example:

 for ($i = 0; $i < scalar(@X); $i++) {